munificent/craftinginterpreters/book/resolving-and-binding.md

 ### Resolving the other syntax tree nodes

 That covers the interesting corners of the grammars.
-We handle every place where a variable is declared, read or written, and every place where a scope is created or destroyed.
-Even though they aren't effected by variable resolution, we also need visit methods for all of the other syntax tree nodes in order to recurse into their subtrees. <span name="boring">Sorry</span> this is boring, but bear with me.
+We handle every place where a variable is declared, read, or written, and every place where a scope is created or destroyed.
+Even though they aren't affected by variable resolution, we also need visit methods for all of the other syntax tree nodes in order to recurse into their subtrees. <span name="boring">Sorry</span> this bit is boring, but bear with me.
 We'll go kind of "top down" and start with statements.

 <aside name="boring">